3D Interface Models for Rayleigh-Taylor Problems: Numerical Simulation and Validation against Experiments

 For our first test, we use our higher-order $z$-model to simulate Wilkinson/Jacobs' isopropyl alcohol/water experiment ($A=0.15$).
 We initialize our $z$-model with initial conditions of the form

 where $-\lambda\leq s^1,s^2\leq\lambda$ and $k$ is a positive integer.
-We may regard $\lambda$ as a characteristic length for this problem, and the corresponding characteristic time scale is given by $\tau=(\lambda/Ag)^{1/2}$.
-This type of initial data was studied experimentally by Wilkinson and Jacobs, who used planar laser-induced fluorescence (PLIF) to visualize a diagonal cross-section of the fluid as it evolved, showing the {\it double rollup} which distinguishes 3D Rayleigh-Taylor instability from 2D \cite{JaWi2007}.
+We may regard $\lambda$ as a characteristic length for this problem, and the corresponding characteristic time scale is given by $\tau=(\lambda/Ag)^{\sfrac{1}{2}}$.
+This type of initial data was studied experimentally by Wilkinson and Jacobs, who used planar laser-induced fluorescence (PLIF) to visualize a diagonal cross-section of the fluid as it evolved, showing the {\it double roll-up} which distinguishes 3D Rayleigh-Taylor instability from 2D \citep{JaWi2007}.
 Results for the case $k=2$ are shown in Figure \ref{onemode}.

 Starting from a single-mode perturbation of a flat interface, 3D RTI forms a periodic pattern of bubbles and spikes in such a way that \emph{two} vortices form on the side of each bubble or spike.
-In 2D, single-mode RTI produces a stationary row of counter-rotating KH vortices, which manifests as a single row of rollup regions.
-However, in 3D, single-mode RTI produces two counter-rotating grids of vortex \emph{rings}, which move apart from each other at roughly constant speed.
+In 2D, single-mode RTI produces a stationary row of counter-rotating vortices, which manifests as a single row of roll-up regions.
+However, in 3D, single-mode RTI produces two grids of counter-rotating vortex \emph{rings}, which move apart from each other at roughly constant speed.
 Upon taking a cross-section along the diagonal of the tank, we obtain the double-spiral pattern seen here.
+See \citet{ChJa2006} Figures 8 and 16 for a helpful illustration of single vs. double roll-up regions.

 Using the parameters from their experiments and matching the wavelength of the initial data as best we could, we were able to achieve remarkably good agreement between our higher- and medium-order $z$-models and their experimental data -- see Figure \ref{onemode_comparison}.
 As shown in Figure \ref{onemode_lo}, the lower-order $z$-model matches the experiments quite well at early times.
-At later times, however, the lower-order $z$-model cannot capture the full extent of the rollup, as discussed in Section \ref{sec::vorticity}.
+At later times, however, the lower-order $z$-model cannot capture the full extent of the roll-up, as discussed in Section \ref{sec::vorticity}.

+The amplitude of 3D single-mode Rayleigh-Taylor instability initially follows the exponential growth rate $a\sim\cosh(\sqrt{Agk}t)$ predicted by the linear theory, before slowing to approximately constant velocity.
+The single-mode model of \citet{Go2002} predicts asymptotic bubble and spike velocities of

+respectively, where $k$ is the wavenumber of the initial perturbation.
+However, an asymptotically constant velocity has been called into question by numerical calculations of \citet{CaDiFrRaYo2006}.
+Nonetheless, the single-mode experiments of \citet{JaWi2007} show a period of linear growth in amplitude near Goncharov's predicted value, before accelerating once again.
+In Figure \ref{froude} we have plotted the Froude number (non-dimensional bubble velocity) for the bubbles and spikes in our single-mode experiments,